John Bush (singer): 1982–1992, 1999–present: Armored Saint

-Since their formation in 1982, Armored Saint has released six full-length albums, one EP, a live album, a greatest hits compilation and two DVDs, all with Bush on vocals.
+Since their formation in 1982, Armored Saint has released eight full-length albums, one EP, a live album, a greatest hits compilation and two DVDs, all with Bush on vocals.

 In the early 1980s, Bush was invited by Metallica to join them as lead singer.
 Even after the release of Kill 'Em All, Metallica vocalist James Hetfield felt unsure about his own singing abilities.
 Hetfield wanted to concentrate on his guitar and personally asked Bush to join Metallica.
 Bush was the only vocalist that the band considered as a potential frontman.
-He turned down the offer as he wanted to stay with Armored Saint.
-Bush states that part of his loyalty to Armored Saint came from the band being made up of his closest childhood friends.
+He turned down the offer as he wanted to stay with Armored Saint, due in part to wanting to remain loyal to his longtime friends in Armored Saint.

 In 1990, original Armored Saint guitarist Dave Prichard died of leukemia during the recording of Symbol of Salvation.
 Jeff Duncan replaced Prichard and the band finished the recording of Symbol of Salvation, going out on tour afterwards.
-Despite rave reviews from the metal press, the band decided that they just did not want to continue without Prichard, and amicably disbanded.
+Despite rave reviews from the metal press, the band decided that they did not want to continue without Prichard, and amicably disbanded.

 In 1999, whilst Bush was a member of Anthrax, he got together with Armored Saint bassist Joey Vera.
 Together they decided to bring back the Symbol of Salvation lineup for an Armored Saint reunion.
 The resultant album Revelation was released in 2000 and a short tour followed.
 The following year, Armored Saint released a collection of demos, live tracks and other rarities in the two-disc package Nod to the Old School.
 They have since released three more studio albums, La Raza in 2010, Win Hands Down in 2015, and Punching the Sky in 2020.